Water right: History

-Finnish water rights
+Finland

 In Finland, waterbodies are generally privately owned, but Finland also applies the Roman law principle of aqua profluens (flowing water), according to which the freely flowing water in waterbodies cannot be owned or possessed.
 This means that the owners of waterbodies cannot prohibit diversion of water for agricultural, industrial, municipal, or domestic use according to the provisions of the Finnish Water Law.
-A separate act regulates provision of water.There also exists public easement over rivers.
+A separate act regulates provision of water.
+There also exists public easement over rivers.